Roasted Sweet Potato Recipe

 They can also be reheated in the microwave, but they will be a little more mushy.

-Serve Roasted Sweet Potatoes with:
+What to Serve with Oven Roasted Sweet Potatoes

-- Or try them with Grilled Tenderloin – while the potatoes are in the oven you can use your grill to cook the tenderloin.
+We also love them with Crock Pot honey ham and Instant Pot ribs.
+Or try them with grilled tenderloin – while the potatoes are in the oven you can use your grill to cook the tenderloin.

 I often get stuck in a rut with my side dishes, but it’s easy to mix them up!
 Here are a few of my go-to recipes to break out of the “norm”!